kjmjonline/go-minor/README.md

     }
     fmt.Print(filePath)

-    // If the current directory (the directory this program was started
+    // If the current directory (the directory this program was
-    // from) is "/tmp" then the`filePath` returned would be:
+    // started from) is "/tmp" then the`filePath` returned would be:
     //   "/tmp/blort.txt".
 }
 ```

 #### <a name="ignore">IgnoreUnused</a>

-Silences Go errors from when code contains any unused constants, variables,
+Silences Go errors caused when code contains any unused constants,
-amd/or functions.
+variables, and/or functions.

 To silence these errors pass the name of each unused identifier to this
 function.